NKI-TGO/QDNAseqFlow_v2/README.md

 Java: You need to hava java installed.
 Make sure it is in your path.
 On Windows, this is done like here: https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html

-*Note: In the server rjava libraries are missing and I do not have admin rights, Waiting for Rubayte
+*Note: In the server rjava libraries are missing and I do not have admin rights, Waiting for Rubayte*

 ### Usage

-This workflow consists of 3 main R-programs, that need to be run consecutively:
+This workflow consists of 3 main R-programs, that need to be run consecutively: The workflow is form end to end but you can also run the steps in separate way

-1. QDNAseq\_BAM2CopyNumbers.R
+1. Aligment, sorting and mark duplicates
-2. QDNAseq\_CopyNumbers2PlotsCallsSegmentFileInclDewave.R
+2. QDNAseq_BAM2CopyNumbers.R
-3. QDNAseq\_FrequencyCGHregionsCGHtest.R
+3. QDNAseq_CopyNumbers2PlotsCallsSegmentFileInclDewave.R

 Update, the 2019 versions of those steps are not interactluve.
 Steps 1 and 2, they need to be run from the terminal in the server, and step 3 can be run in a local computer.
-*Note: In the server rjava libraries are missing and I do not have admin rights, Waiting for Rubayte
+*Note: In the server rjava libraries are missing and I do not have admin rights, Waiting for Rubayte*

-For the new scrips there is one way to run them

-1. From Rstudio: open script file and execute with CTRL-ALT-R

-NOt working at this time yet

-3. From the command line:
+#### Only one way to run the scripts for the moment, From the command line:

-bash script
+__Bash__
-1- Alignment: bash path/to/script/1_bwaAlnv2_lgl.sh
+1. Alignment: bash path/to/script/1_bwaAlnv2_lgl.sh
 Need to make the sam index just right after

-R script
+__R scripts__

-2- Bam to CopyNumbers
-	/path/to/your/r-installation/Rscript QDNAseq\_BAM2CopyNumbers.R with no options or with --help to get an overview of available command line options.
+2. Bam to CopyNumbers /path/to/your/r-installation/Rscript QDNAseq\_BAM2CopyNumbers.R with no options or with --help to get an overview of available command line options.

-3- CopyNumber to Plots (Called)
-    /path/to/your/r-installation/Rscript QDNAseq\_BAM2CopyNumbers.R with no options or with --help to get an overview of available command line options.
+3. CopyNumber to Plots (Called) /path/to/your/r-installation/Rscript QDNAseq\_BAM2CopyNumbers.R with no options or with --help to get an overview of available command line options.

 CGHTest: